 1969 - A new Houston Natural Gas subsidiary, Intratex Gas Company, was formed to build and operate a West Texas gas gathering and transmission system and gain access to the prolific gas reserves in the Permian Basin region.

 1972 –The new 500-mile, 36-inch pipeline stretching from West Texas to a terminus at Katy was called the Oasis Pipe Line.
 Initial deliveries were made on schedule in August 1972, despite the formidable challenges posed by the rugged West Texas terrain.
-Operated by Intratex Gas Company and owned by Houston Natural Gas, Dow and Tenngasco, the pipeline could deliver 1 BCF to Kathy.
+Operated by Intratex Gas Company and owned by Houston Natural Gas, Dow and Tenngasco, the pipeline could deliver 1 BCF to Katy.

 1976 - Houston Natural Gas sold its distribution business to Entex, ending half a century of competition for Houston area retail customers.
 (Entex now is part of Houston’s Reliant Energy, which still serves residential and commercial customers with natural gas on the Texas Gulf Coast.)
 Houston Natural Gas continued to diversify into businesses outside the energy industry.

 1977 - During one of the most severe winters ever to hit the Texas Gulf Coast, a new peak in deliveries for a 24-hour period was set on January 9, when 2.7 Bcf moved through the system.
-Withdrawals from the Bammel Storage Reservoir reached a then-record average of 420 MMcf/d during January and peaked at 570 MMcf/d on the second day of the month
+Withdrawals from the Bammel Storage Reservoir reached a then-record average of 420 MMcf/d during January and peaked at 570 MMcf/d on the second day of the month.

 1980 – Plans were announced to construct a 92-mile, 20-inch natural gas pipeline in state waters off Padre Island, Texas.
 With a design capacity of 400 MMcf/d, it was the longest offshore intrastate pipeline in the nation.
 The $51 million line paralleled the coast for approximately 68 miles before moving inland to Nueces County, where it tied into an existing Houston Pipe Line facility southwest of Corpus Christi near Chapman Ranch.

-1982 – Intratex Gas Company constructed 36 miles of 20-inch pipe from Ellinger and Quarry to tie-in significant discoveries made in the Austin Chalk Trend of Central Texas near Brenham.
+1982 – Intratex Gas Company constructed 36 miles of 20-inch pipe from Ellinger and Quarry to tie-in significant discoveries made in the Austin Chalk trend of Central Texas near Brenham.

 1983 – HNG’s Texas-based transmission companies set a new daily sales record approaching 3 BCF during late December when some of the coldest temperatures ever were recorded on the Texas Gulf Coast.
 The Bammel Storage Field reached its design capacity withdrawal rate of 1 BCF.
 Texas Railroad Commissioner James E. Nugent said, “Were it not for the relatively new storage capability of the Bammel Reservoir for Houston Natural Gas, we’d have been in a terrible situation.”
 He called Bammel “the best reserve in the nation.”